When the system and the people

 The Problem

-After two acquisitions, this cybersecurity company had 4 product lines, 200+ sellers, 3 different CRMs, and zero enablement cohesion.
+After two acquisitions, this cybersecurity company had 4 product lines, 200+ sellers, 3 different CRMs, and zero connection between how the systems were configured and how sellers were trained.
 Each business unit ran its own onboarding, created its own content, and measured success differently.
-Cross-sell was near zero.
+Cross-sell was near zero — not because sellers couldn't sell the portfolio, but because the systems, content, and training were siloed by BU.
 The CEO wanted a unified go-to-market within 6 months.

 The Intervention

-We embedded as Fractional VP of Enablement for 9 months.
-Built a unified enablement function from scratch: standardized onboarding across all BUs, created a shared competitive intelligence program, designed a cross-sell enablement track, and stood up a measurement framework that gave the board visibility into enablement ROI for the first time.
+We embedded as Fractional Head of Revenue Strategy for 9 months.
+Built the connective tissue between RevOps and Enablement across all BUs: standardized onboarding mapped to a unified CRM architecture, created a shared competitive intelligence infrastructure, designed a cross-sell system that connected product data to seller workflow, and stood up a measurement framework that gave the board visibility into revenue system health for the first time.

 The Outcome

 Cross-sell revenue went from $800K to $4.2M in the first year.
 Average ramp time standardized at 5.5 months (down from 7–13 months depending on BU).
-The company hired its first full-time VP of Enablement, and we managed the transition seamlessly.
+The company hired its first full-time Head of Revenue Strategy, and we managed the transition seamlessly.
 They've since called it "the most important operational decision of the integration."

-"I've never seen someone quantify the cost of bad enablement so clearly.
+"I've never seen someone quantify the cost of the RevOps-Enablement disconnect so clearly.
 The revenue leak diagnostic alone justified the entire engagement.
-Everything after that was pure upside."
+Everything after that was pure upside — and we finally have a system our reps actually use to sell."

 "Orenda operated like an executive, not a consultant.
 They understood our board dynamics, our investor pressure, and our operational reality.
 That context made the recommendations actionable, not theoretical."